Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

-Finally, we assess the effect of including the ($SS|SS$) integrals in the 2-component based calculations ($^2$DC$^M$ and $^2$DCG$^M$).
+Finally, we assess the effect of including the ($SS|SS$) integrals in $^2$DC$^M$ and $^2$DCG$^M$ calculations.
 Since these contributions are generally very small for elements before the fourth row, and they increase significantly the cost of the SCF step, we have only investigated the fourth and fifth row atoms (I, Xe and At).

-For I$^-$ and Xe, these contributions are relatively modest, with reductions of around 2.6 eV and 3 eV, for the respective K edge binding energies.
-For the L edge binding energies, we observe reductions of around 0.4-0.7 eV, with the largest values being those for the L$_2$ edges.
-For the M$_1$ and M$_2$ edges there are still reductions of around 0.1 eV, while for the remaining binding energies the effects tend to be around 0.01 eV.

-We note that there is little variation from these atomic values for the molecular systems, in line with the much more localized nature of the small component density compared to the large component one.
+For I$^-$ and Xe, these contributions are relatively modest, with reductions of around 2.6 eV and 3 eV to their K edge binding energies, with other significant reductions for the L (0.4-0.7 eV) and M$_{1,2}$ edges (0.1 eV).
+We note that there is little variation from these atomic values for the molecular systems (see dataset~\cite{halbert2002dataset}), in line with the much more localized nature of the small component density compared to the large component one.
 Furthermore, we notice a very subtle difference (0.02 eV) between the $^2$DC$^M$ and $^2$DCG$^M$ Hamiltonians with ($SS|SS$) integrals.

-For At$^-$ the reductions in binding energies are much more significant: for example, one has around 40 eV for the K edge and 10 eV for the L$_2$ edge 7 eV, and values well above 1 eV for the L$_3$ to M$_2$ edges.
+For At$^-$ the reductions in binding energies are much more significant: around 40 eV for the K edge, 10 eV for the L$_2$ edge, and well above 1 eV for the L$_3$ to M$_2$ edges.
 Interestingly, these contributions remain around 0.5 eV for the N edges relating to ionizations from $s$ and $p$ spinors, which are comparable to the energies of the M$_1$ and M$_2$ edges for I$^-$ and Xe, which fall between 0.7 and 1 keV.

-Our results underline the need for explicitly accounting for these integrals (or correcting the energies for their contribution), as soon as we are interested in edges arising from ionizations of $s$ and $p$ spinors for fifth-row elements and beyond.
-In the case one wants to explicitly account for them in correlated calculations, it is clear that the 2-component molecular mean field scheme would be the method of choice, given the substantial computational savings brought about by avoiding such integrals in the AO to MO transformation step.
+These results underline the need for explicitly accounting for these integrals (or correcting the energies for their contribution), as soon as we are interested in edges arising from ionizations of $s$ and $p$ spinors for fifth-row elements and beyond.